ibm-cloud-docs/key-protect/integrations/view-protected-resources.md

 {{site.data.keyword.keymanagementservicelong_notm}} API.
 {: shortdesc}

-When you use a root key to protect at-rest data with envelope encryption, the cloud services that use the key can create a registration between the key and the resource that it protects.
+When you use a root key to protect at rest data with envelope encryption, the cloud services that use the key can create a registration between the key and the resource that it protects.